-We have been designing systems and applications for several years now and getting better at it day-by-day, but the tech world is all over microservices.
+We have been designing systems and applications for several years now and getting better at it day by day, but the tech world is all over microservices.
 Why?
-Because microservice is a service-oriented architecture pattern that can break up monolithic applications into smaller service units.
+Because microservice architecture is a service-oriented architecture pattern that can break up monolithic applications into smaller service units.

 For business enhancement, many companies/industries have started using microservices.

 Microservices were used to overcome the challenges of monolithic.
 Monolithic architecture is similar to a big container wherein all the software components of an application are assembled and packaged.